Cylop/Cylop/README.md

 My journey began in 2011, writing my first line of code in Java.
 I started to create plugins for the popular game Minecraft and created multiple Networks with more than 400 concurrent Users playing my minigames.
 With that, I laid the stones for my career.
 A couple of years later, I started my apprenticeship as It-Technician in the hardware spectrum but never stopped programming in my free time.
 I coded everything from little 2D platformers to business applications, and I was constantly learning to take the next step.
 In the last year, I worked 40 hours as a Developer for Amundi as well as
 CTO for a startup where I constantly created, adapted, and changed features.
-I implemented a standard tracking features and ensuring that the code delivered to production had no code smell and was simple to understand, stable, and re-useable.
+I implemented a standard tracking features and ensuring that the code delivered to production had no code smell, was simple to understand, stable, and re-useable.

 I am currently taking the next step with advancing in algorithms and problem solving to properly handle time and space to tickle every bit of resource out of a system.